pajachiet/mongo_sql_analytics_platform/README.md

 This architecture has been tested on Mac & Linux systems, not on Windows.

+You will need a **good internet connexion** to install all Docker images.

 ### Prerequisites : Docker & Docker Compose

 - Follow [instructions](https://docs.docker.com/engine/installation/) to install Docker Community Edition (CE) on your system.